LearningLocker/docs/src/guides-cli.md

 node cli/dist/server batchJobs
 ```

 Will force statements back through the respective worker queue if they have not already been handled.
-This is useful if you have migrated statements into the LRS (.e.g if migrating from V1), or your workers were not enabled at the time your statements were inserted into the LRS.
+This is useful if you have migrated statements into the LRS (e.g. if migrating from v1), or if your workers were not enabled at the time your statements were inserted into the LRS.

 Note this can be an intensive task and may be best done on a separate box.

 Currently you can batch process the Query Builder Cache generation (used to populate the items for the query builder) and also the persona generation.

-When a worker job is completed, the appropriate worker queue name will be populated into the `completedQueues` array on each statment document in the database.
+When a worker job is completed, the appropriate worker queue name will be populated into the `completedQueues` array on each statement document in the database.
 If you wish to reprocess a set of statements, then clearing the `completedQueues` will allow you to reprocess them.

 ### Arguments